 Purchases and sales of financial assets that require delivery are recognised on the trade date, namely the date on which the CPD commits itself to purchasing or selling the asset.
 From this date, any gains or losses arising from changes in the fair value of the assets and liabilities are recognised.
-Financial assets are derecognised when the rights to receive cash flows from the assets have expired, or where the CPD has transferred substantially all risks and rewards of ownership.
-The CPD derecognises financial liabilities only when the CPD's obligations are discharged or cancelled, or expire.
-The difference between the carrying amount of the financial liability derecognised and the consideration paid or payable is recognised in profit or loss.

-The best evidence of fair value on initial recognition is the transaction price, unless fair value is evidenced by comparison with other observable current market transactions in the same instrument or based on discounted cash flow models and option-pricing valuation techniques whose variables include data from observable markets.
+The best evidence of fair value on initial recognition is the transaction price, unless fair value is evidenced by comparison with other observable current market transactions in the same instrument, or based on discounted cash-flow models and option-pricing valuation techniques whose variables include data from observable markets.